gdwyn/Scribit/README.md

 ## Features

-- **Login and sign up:** This app uses firebase authentication to log in and sign up users.
+- **Login and sign up:** This app uses supabase authentication to log in and sign up users.
 - **Drawing Tools:** Use the PencilKit drawing tools with a custom tool picker interface.
+- **Collaboration:** Scribit allows users collaborate in real-time by joining a canvas or by sharing theirs.
 - **Shapes and Texts:** Add and drag shapes or text around the canvas with ease.
 - **Undo/Redo Support:** Comprehensive undo/redo functionality for all canvas actions.
 - **Zoom & Pan:** Utilize pinch-to-zoom and pan functionality for a closer look at your drawings.